 In order to enhance the corporate value of the Group as a whole and fulfill its social responsibility, the Company familiarizes Group companies with the Company Policy and Action Guideline.
-In addition, the Human Resources & Administration Department comprehensively promotes appropriate subsidiary management, while the Internal Control Department verifies the appropriateness and effectiveness of business execution at Group companies.
+In addition, the Human Resources & Administration Department promotes appropriate subsidiary management with measures such as training for Group company executives, while the Internal Control Department verifies the appropriateness and effectiveness of business execution at Group companies.